 Asian Americans have been referred to as a “model minority” based, in part, on easily available statistics.
 The median education level of Asian Americans, for example, is higher than that of non–Asian Americans, and their average unemployment rates are lower.
 But these general measures mask large differences in the economic situation of Asians in the United States.

 The variation within the Asian population is often overlooked because disaggregated data, or data that include information on individual countries of origin, is difficult to come by.
 When data are based on samples of the population, information on subgroups such as Asian Indian, Vietnamese, Korean, or Japanese might not be available.
 Fortunately, some studies allow us to look at frequently hidden differences in economic and social position within the Asian American community.

 Labor market positions vary greatly among different Asian subgroups.
-For example, three-quarters of Asian Indians have at least a bachelor’s degree and over two-thirds are in management or professional jobs.
-But Vietnamese are less well positioned.
-One-fifth of them have less than a high school diploma and similar numbers are in low-paying personal care and service jobs.
+For example, three-quarters of Asian Indians have at least a bachelor’s degree and over two-thirds are in management or professional jobs, but Vietnamese are less well positioned.
+One-fifth of Vietnamese Americans have less than a high school diploma, and similar numbers are in low-paying personal care and service jobs.

 And while unemployment rates for all Asian groups are lower than rates for non-Asians, once they lose their jobs, Chinese and Filipino Americans are about 25 percent more likely to be unemployed for at least six months than other Asian and non-Asian groups.

 On another measure of economic well-being, financial security and wealth, a recent report reveals significant disparity among Asian Americans in the Los Angeles area.
 Because the concentration of Asians in this area is higher than the national average, their economic position can provide insights into wealth variation across the different groups.